Punshnut/macos-focusly/README.md

 <summary>Tap for install steps</summary>

 1. Mount `Focusly.dmg` and drag `Focusly.app` into `/Applications`.
-2. Control-click → **Open** once so Gatekeeper knows you trust the unsigned alpha.
+2. Launch `Focusly.app` once. macOS will block it because the build is Developer ID–signed but not notarized yet-open **System Settings › Privacy & Security**, click **Open Anyway** next to Focusly, confirm the prompt, and relaunch.
 3. Approve **Accessibility** under **System Settings › Privacy & Security › Accessibility** to unlock precise window tracking.
 4. Tap the menu bar icon and toggle **Enable Overlays**.

 Latest alpha DMG lives on [GitHub Releases](https://github.com/your-user/macos-focusly/releases).
-The next drop swaps in the refreshed overlay stack plus a guided onboarding pass.
+This build already uses the refreshed overlay stack plus the guided onboarding pass.

-> 🔐 Want an early link to the signed + notarized preview build?
-Ping via Issues and I’ll share the test flight DMG as soon as it clears notarytool.
+> 🛡️ First launch is the only time macOS will block the app-after you click **Open Anyway** the system remembers the approval.

 > Need to roll your own build?
 Jump to **Build or Customize** below for the one-liner.